For Mac and Windows

 beaTunes bpm analysis options dialog

-beaTunes analysis queue
+beaTunes task queue

 Pretty easy.
 Now would you like to analyze your music collection?
 Get the free trial version.